Citroen e-C4 costs, insurance, warranty & tax

 - 2Range, battery & chargingThe e-C4's relative lack of range versus some rivals is countered by good charging capability

-- 3Running costs - currently readingThe e-C4 should be a cheap car to run, much like other electric cars of this size
+- 3Running costs & insurance - currently readingThe Citroen e-C4 should be a very cheap car to run, much like other electric cars of this size

-- 5Interior & comfortPractical, comfortable and with decent infotainment, there's plenty to like inside the e-C4
+- 5Interior, dashboard & comfortPractical, comfortable and with decent infotainment, the Citroen e-C4 offers plenty to like inside